wp-plugins/hacklog-remote-attachment/readme.txt

 * changed remote path to FTP remote path and added HTTP remote path to support the mapping relationship between FTP remote path and HTTP remote path
 * fixed:when connection failed,delete the file on local server.

+= 1.1.5 =
+* fixed: when no thumbnails,do not run foreach in function upload_images